Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Solution Methodology

 \section{Solution Methodology}

-The adaptive two-stage formulation imposes computational challenges when the revision times of resources are decision variables.
-In this section, we propose three approximation algorithms to solve the adaptive two-stage equivalent of the capacity expansion planning problem \eqref{eq:CapacityExpansionMultiStage}.
+The adaptive two-stage formulation imposes computational challenges as the revision times of resources are decision variables.
+In this section, we present a two-phase procedure to solve the adaptive two-stage problems by first obtaining the revision times for each decision requiring limited flexibility, and then solving the resulting problem under these revision decisions.
+In particular, we propose three approximation algorithms to solve the adaptive two-stage equivalent of the capacity expansion planning problem \eqref{eq:CapacityExpansionMultiStage} that leverages this two-phase framework and the bound analyses against the two-stage and multi-stage stochastic programming approaches.
 Our first two algorithms are based on the bounds derived in Propositions \ref{capExpansionBoundProp1} and \ref{capExpansionBoundProp2} by selecting the revision points that provide most gain against two-stage and least loss against multi-stage models.
-In Algorithm~\ref{alg:AdaptiveApproxAlg1}, we identify the revision point of each resource by maximizing the lower bound of the gain in objective in comparison to two-stage stochastic model.
-Similarly, in Algorithm~\ref{alg:AdaptiveApproxAlg2}, we determine the revision points by minimizing the upper bound of the loss in objective in comparison to multi-stage stochastic model.

-In addition to these, we propose another approximation algorithm in Algorithm \ref{alg:AdaptiveApproxAlg3} by first solving a relaxation of the adaptive two-stage stochastic program to identify the revision points.
-Then, we obtain the capacity expansion and allocation decisions under the resulting revision decisions.
+In Algorithm~\ref{alg:AdaptiveApproxAlg1}, we identify the revision point of each resource by maximizing the lower bound of the gain in objective in comparison to {the} two-stage stochastic model.
+Similarly, in Algorithm~\ref{alg:AdaptiveApproxAlg2}, we determine the revision points by minimizing the upper bound of the loss in objective in comparison to {the} multi-stage stochastic model.
+Furthermore, we propose Algorithm \ref{alg:AdaptiveApproxAlg3} by first solving a relaxation of the adaptive two-stage stochastic program to identify the revision points.
+In the second-phase of all algorithms, we obtain the capacity expansion and allocation decisions under the resulting revision decisions.

 We note that Corollary \ref{boundComparisonAdaptiveTrue} provides an upper bound to compare the objectives of the true adaptive two-stage program with the adaptive program under a given revision point.
 Using this result, we can demonstrate the approximation guarantees of Algorithms \ref{alg:AdaptiveApproxAlg1} - \ref{alg:AdaptiveApproxAlg3} according to their choices of revision decisions.
 We can further improve this bound for Algorithm~\ref{alg:AdaptiveApproxAlg3} as follows.